Pegula Sports and Entertainment: Real estate

-The company is the owner and operator of LECOM Harborcenter, a $250 million hockey-themed building, which is anchored by the two rinks, a large parking garage, retail, and restaurants including a Sabres themed Tim Hortons and a Marriott hotel.
+The company was the owner and operator of LECOM Harborcenter, a $250 million hockey-themed building, which is anchored by the two rinks, a large parking garage, retail, and restaurants including a Sabres themed Tim Hortons and a Marriott hotel.
 The building mostly opened in November 2014 with the rinks, restaurants and parking garage was fully completed and fully opened in August 2015 with the completion and opening of the hotel and retail.
 On September 10, 2019, Pegula Sports and Entertainment reached a 10-year naming rights agreement for the building with Lake Erie College of Osteopathic Medicine (LECOM).

-The company is also the arena manager of KeyBank Center which is connected to LECOM Harborcenter.
+The company was also the arena manager of KeyBank Center which is connected to LECOM Harborcenter.
 Since taking over management PSE has made many arena upgrades.
 After the 2011–12 Buffalo Sabres season, 380 seats were added to the arena, mainly as an additional row in the 200 level, to raise the arena's capacity to 19,070.
 This number is symbolic of the founding of the Sabres in 1970.
 In 2013, it was announced that all 80 luxury suites would be renovated over a three-year period.
 All suites now feature the Sabres blue and gold color scheme, 50" televisions, new carpeting, new furniture and gathering islands.
 Construction began on this project in July 2013.
 In 2016, a new LED lighting system was installed and allowed the arena to provide better lighting while significantly reducing the number of light fixtures needed and reducing energy consumption.

 As part of the company's purchase of the Buffalo Bills, the team took over as a manager of the team's Orchard Park stadium.
 Pegula overturned a longstanding policy of predecessor Ralph Wilson's and sold the naming rights to the stadium to New Era Cap Company, naming the stadium New Era Field.
 After New Era ended the agreement early, Pegula signed a new naming rights deal with Highmark Blue Cross Blue Shield of Western New York and the stadium became Highmark Stadium.
 Pegula also brought stadium rock concerts back to the stadium after over a decade of absence.